alxrnz2/GPX-File-Clean-Up/README.md

 `pip install gpxpy geopy`

 To run the files, modify the `'input.gpx'` and `'output.gpx'` in the last line for your desired GPX input / output filenames.
+Place your input GPX file and the script in the current directory (e.g., using `cd` in Bash).
+Then run the script using a command like the below.

+`python smooth_gpx.py`

 ## Smooth